Australia Lunch Break Laws & Trends

 Yes and no. Many entitlements are provided for, and insisted upon, under the National Employment Standards, but a meal break is not one of them.
 Daily breaks, however, are provisioned under most modern awards and enterprise agreements.
 The standard is that employees who work more than five hours in a day are entitled to a 30-minute unpaid meal break.

-For employees who do not fall under any modern award or agreement, there is no statutory obligation on the employer’s part to provide this term as it is.
+For employees who do not fall under any modern award or agreement, there is no statutory obligation on the employer’s part to provide this.
 This was reflected in our survey, with almost half of the respondents taking 30-minute lunches, while 1 in 10 gets to enjoy a full hour and a small percentage gets none.

 The average duration of breaks